flow-typed/eslint-plugin-ft-flow/README.md

   </a>
 </p>

 > This project was heavily based off the original [flowtype eslint plugin](https://github.com/gajus/eslint-plugin-flowtype), all credits go to the original maintainers.
-We duplicated the project with the intention of providing the flowtype community support and maintenance from people that actually used flowtype.
+We duplicated the project with the intention of providing the flowtype community support and maintenance for people that continue to use flowtype.

 ---